Samudini-Chamodya/event-announcement-system/README.md

    - Connect it to your Lambda function

 4. **Trigger with Test Payload**
-   - Use Postman or a test client to send this JSON:
+   - Use Postman,or cURL or a test client to send this JSON:

 ```json
 {